 Biomedical Research 5HA – Biomedical Research: Concepts and Strategies.
 In this “research deconstruction” course, outstanding research faculty are invited to deliver a seminar on cutting edge research recently conducted in their laboratory.
 Each seminar is videotaped and used by the instructor as a platform for a series of classes that explore fundamental concepts and experimental approaches employed in the research.
 Following the series of “deconstruction” classes, the speaker returns for an hour-long question and answer session with the students.

 Biomedical Research 10H – Research Training in Genes, Genetics and Genomics.
-This discovery-based research course gives students hands-on experience with laboratory research in Drosphila genetics.
-Students in BR 10H become members of the Undergraduate Research Consortium in Functional Genomics (URCFG) and perform original research of interest to the greater scientific community.
-Sponsored by Dr. Utpal Banerjee’s HHMI Professors Award, BR 10H has published two papers in peer reviewed journals with 134 and 264 undergraduate authors, respectively.
+This discovery-based research course gives students hands-on experience in a laboratory research environment.
+Students in BR10H become members of the Undergraduate Research Consortium in Functional Genomics (URCFG) and perform original research of interest to the greater scientific community.
+The course focuses on topics including (but not limited to) molecular and developmental biology, Drosophila husbandry and genetics, fine tissue dissection, fluorescence microscopy, and data analysis.
+Scientific writing and thinking skills are expanded as students incorporate their own novel data into a grant proposal and research manuscript.
+BR10H has published four papers in peer reviewed journals with 135, 264, 276, and 339 undergraduate authors, respectively.